 Reasons a marriage is considered invalid or 'void' can include:

 Reasons a marriage may have become substantially flawed may include:

-If you want to annul a marriage, you must first fill in a nullity petition which your solicitor can help you with.
-You then need to send two copies of this to your nearest divorce court and pay the £550 fee.
+If you want to annul a marriage, you must first fill in a nullity petition, which your solicitor can help you with.
+You then need to send two copies of this to your nearest divorce Court and pay the fee.

-Finally, 6 weeks after you get your decree nisi, you can apply for a decree absolute, which is the final legal document stating that the marriage has been legally annulled.
+Finally, six weeks after you get your decree nisi, you can apply for a decree absolute, which is the final legal document stating that the marriage has been legally annulled.

 If you are considering an annulment, it is advised that you speak to a solicitor to discuss your options.

 If the marriage was not consummated, then it is possible to have your marriage annulled.
 However, this does not apply to same-sex couples.
 If you would like to annul your marriage, speak to our Marriage Annulment Solicitors today on 0800 689 1058.

 A marriage can be annulled in the UK if it is not considered legally valid or is flawed.
 Your marriage is void or voidable if:

 When seeking an annulment, it is possible for the Court to stop a person for applying for an annulment of marriage.
 This could be due to evidence showing that the person knew about the situation behand and accepted it.

 If you cannot annul your marriage, then you will need to follow the procedure for divorce.
 This means you will have to wait a year before starting divorce procedures.